Brian-Konr/probing-hyde/README.md

 ```

 # The Internal State of an LLM Knows When It’s Lying
-The corresponded is from https://github.com/balevinstein/probes
+The corresponded code resource is from https://github.com/balevinstein/probes